 All verified incidents and government response data is urgently uploaded to Xenowatch.ac.za for immediate public use.
 The Xenowatch website provides contact and resource information, analyses, maps, and interactive statistical tools that users can use to create their own graphs and diagrams.

-Reports of past, current or potential xenophobic incidents can be sent through four methods.
-All reports should include the location, time, and description of the incident:
+Reports of past, current or potential xenophobic incidents can be sent through our reporting channels.
+All reports should include the location, time, and detailed description of the incident to:

 - FREE SMS to 44705

 - Xenowatch mobile app

 For information on the platform or to contribute to its success, please contact firstname.lastname@example.org